kehantan/labbook/docs/assays/plaque.rst

 #.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Repeat the process for each tube until the last tube.

-*Note:* Assuming infecting Vero cells in 6 well plate, which uses 300 uL of virus containing media, so prepare 500 uL of virus containing media makes sense.
-If infecting Vero cells in 12 well plate, which would use only 100 uL of virus containing media, reduce the volume to 250 uL makes more sense, so we don't waste the media.
-25 uL virus + 225 uL 2% DMEM.
+*Note:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 500 uL is sufficient.
+If infecting Vero cells in a 12 well plate, which would use only 100 uL of virus containing media, we can reduce the volume to 300 uL so we don't waste the media.
+30 uL of virus stock + 270 uL fresh 2% DMEM.

 Infection
 ~~~~~~~~~